PACMEC/DEV/wp-content/plugins/e-commerce-currency-switcher/readme.txt

 = 2.12.0 - 2020-05-27 =
 * NEW: added new exchange rate servers: Bank of England, TCMP.
 * UPDATE: updated Free Currency Converter API to v7, including new API Key requirement.
-(Free Currency Converter now requires an API Key -- if you are using this service, you must obtain a key and enter it in the settings under WooCommerce / Settings / Currency Switcher / Exchange Rates).
+(Free Currency Converter now requires an API Key -- if you are using this service, you must obtain a key and enter it in the settings under PACMEC / Settings / Currency Switcher / Exchange Rates).
 * UPDATE: removed Google Finance API (service was discontinued).
 * UPDATE: miscellaneous refactoring.
 * UPDATE: updated .pot file for translations.